 MATH 4150 Introduction to Fourier Series and Integrals

 The basic theory of Fourier series and Fourier integrals including different types of convergence.
 Applications to certain differential equations.
-Prerequisites: Math 4111 or permission of instructor.

 Credit 3 units.
 A&S IQ: NSM